 disclaimer

-In the Commonwealth of Virginia, persons charged with criminal offenses are notified at the point of arrest or via a court summons.
+In the Commonwealth of Virginia, persons charged with criminal offenses are typically notified at the point of arrest or via a court summons.
 Upon arrest, the accused is required to attend a preliminary hearing.
-The offense class determines the court where the person charged with the offense appears.
+The offense class generally determines the court where the person charged with the offense is required to appear.
 However, preliminary hearings are typically held in the District Court.

-In some cases, a bond hearing holds before a first appearance or preliminary hearing.
-At the bond hearing, the magistrate will consider the accused’s criminal history and other factors to determine whether they are eligible to be released on bail.
+In some cases, a bond hearing is held before a first appearance or preliminary hearing.
+At the bond hearing, the magistrate considers the accused’s criminal history and other relevant factors to determine whether they are eligible for release on bail.
 If bail is granted, it may be revoked if the party involved violates the bond’s conditions.

-At the preliminary hearing, the judge informs the arrested or indicted person of the charges or indictments and the rights provided by the law.
+At the preliminary hearing, the judge informs the arrested or indicted person of the charges or indictments and the rights afforded to them by law.
 Alleged criminals have the right to an attorney, especially where the offense is punishable by imprisonment.
-The court may appoint an attorney to persons who cannot afford to hire one.
+The court may appoint an attorney for persons who cannot afford to hire one.

-Also, the court determines whether there is sufficient evidence for a trial at the preliminary hearing.
-If the court determines that there is enough evidence, then the case will be moved to trial.
+Additionally, at the preliminary hearing, the court determines whether sufficient evidence exists to proceed to trial.
+If the court determines that there is adequate evidence, the case may proceed to trial.
 In Virginia, the Circuit Court hears felony cases, while the District Court hears misdemeanor cases.

 When Does a Criminal Defendant Have the Right to a Trial?

-The Virginia Constitution (Article 1 Section 8) provides that all persons charged with criminal offenses have the right to trial.
-If a person is charged with a criminal offense in Virginia, the person has the right to know the nature and cause of the alleged violation.
+The Virginia Constitution (Article I, Section 8) provides that all persons charged with a criminal offense have the right to a trial.
+If a person is charged with a criminal offense in Virginia, they have the right to know the nature and cause of the alleged violation.
 Additionally, the person has a right to confront the accusers and witnesses in court and present evidence that disproves the criminal charges.
-Without a unanimous jury verdict, the alleged offender cannot be found guilty in Virginia.
-A jury typically comprises no more than 12 and no less than five (5) members.
+In Virginia, the alleged offender cannot be found guilty without a unanimous jury verdict.
+A jury typically comprises no more than 12 and no fewer than five (5) members.

 Any person charged with a criminal offense in Virginia may waive the right to a jury trial.
 The right of an accused person to a fair and speedy trial comes into play at the arraignment.
 At the arraignment, the criminal charges are read aloud to the accused person (Va.
-Code § 19.2–254)..
-The accused person may then enter a plea of guilty, not guilty, or no contest.
-If the accused person enters a guilty or no contest plea, and where the accused enters a plea deal, the case may not go to trial.
+Code § 19.2–254).
+The accused person may then plead guilty, not guilty, or no contest.
+If the accused person enters a guilty or no-contest plea and accepts a plea deal, the case may not proceed to trial.

 What are the Stages of a Criminal Trial in Virginia?